Using machine-learned models from Vespa Cloud

 Tokenization Embedders

 These are embedder implementations that tokenize text and embed string to the vocabulary identifiers.
-These are most useful for creating the tensor inputs to re-ranking models that takes both the the query and document token identifiers as input.
-See example in the transformer ranking sample app.
+These are most useful for creating the tensor inputs to re-ranking models that take both the query and document token identifiers as input.
+Find examples in the sample applications.

 A vocabulary text (vocab.txt) file on the format expected by WordPiece: A text token per line.